suncoast-devs/handbook/lessons/css-intro/backgrounds.md

 <CodePen>

 background-position allows you to position your background image wherever you want inside the background.
-Generally the property will take two values separated by a space, which specify the horizontal (`x`) and vertical (`y`) coordinates of the image.
+Generally, the property will take two values separated by a space, which specify the horizontal (`x`) and vertical (`y`) coordinates of the image.
 The top left corner of the image is the origin — `(0,0)`.
-Think of the background as a graph, with the `x` coordinate going across from left to right, and the `y` coordinate going from top to bottom.
+Think of the background as a graph, with the `x` coordinate going across from left to right and the `y` coordinate going from top to bottom.

 The property can accept many different value types; the most common ones you'll use are: